Model quality in football: Quantifying the quality of an Expected Threat model: Discussion

-The maximal acceptable error ($ME_{\max}$) of 0.0192 means that the absolute error of the $xT$ for each game state must be smaller than 1.92\% for applications in player scouting.
+The maximal acceptable error ($EE_{\max}$) of 0.0192 means that the absolute error of the $xT$ for each game state must be smaller than 1.92\% for applications in player scouting.
 Existing models, such as that of \citet{Singh2018}, might fall short of this threshold.
 Notably, the rules of thumb suggests that approximately 5.4 seasons of data are required for a $16\times12$ grid, far more than typically used in practice.
-Model validation methods such as visual inspection by domain experts and verification methods such as described in \cite{DavisBransen2024} can be performed to complement the rules of thumb described.
+Additional model validation methods like visual inspection by domain experts and verification methods such as described by \citet{DavisBransen2024} can be performed to complement the rules of thumb described.
 Sufficient technical expertise is needed to perform this.
-Under these circumstances, less conservative values might be considered instead of $ME_{\max}=0.0192$.
+Under these circumstances, less conservative values might be considered instead of $EE_{\max}=0.0192$.
 This highlights the need for caution when applying the Expected Threat or related possession value models.

 In the simulations, models trained on an open-access data set of roughly 4 million data points were assumed as the ground truth, which constitutes a limitation.
 These models can contain estimation errors and may be less smooth than the true underlying values.
-This might make the estimation task more difficult, and consequently, both the model error and the maximal acceptable error may be slightly overestimated.
+This might make the estimation task more difficult, and consequently, the estimation error may be slightly overestimated.
 Future research with larger, probably proprietary, data sets could evaluate the exact impact of this effect.

-Within the broader set of Expected Possession Value models \cite{Fernandez2019, Fernandez2021, Stockl2021, Overmeer2025}, there exist other models that incorporate additional in-game context.
+Within the broader set of Expected Possession Value models \citep{Fernandez2019, Fernandez2021, Stockl2021, Overmeer2025}, there exist other models that incorporate additional in-game context.
 Like the Expected Threat model, these EPV models implicitly rely on the Markov assumption.
 The simulations and rules of thumb in this paper can be extended in a similar manner to such models as well, enabling a systematic assessment of model quality.
 In this way, this paper provides a framework to quantify model quality, despite the ground truth being an intangible object in football analytics.